AliceWonderland/hacktoberfest/PULL_REQUEST_TEMPLATE.md

 ### If you are submiting a profile:

-ake sure to include your file in the Profile directory NOT(as I said before) in the home directory.
+Make sure to include your file in the Profile directory NOT(as I said before) in the home directory.

 Your data should look somewhat like this: